massquantity/LibRecommender/docs/source/index.rst

 ------------------

 **LibRecommender** is an easy-to-use recommender system focused on end-to-end recommendation process.
-It contains training(`libreco <https://github.com/massquantity/LibRecommender/tree/master/libreco>`_) and serving(`libserving <https://github.com/massquantity/LibRecommender/tree/master/libserving>`_)
+It contains a training(`libreco <https://github.com/massquantity/LibRecommender/tree/master/libreco>`_) and serving(`libserving <https://github.com/massquantity/LibRecommender/tree/master/libserving>`_)
-module for users to quickly train and deploy different kinds of recommendation models.
+module to let users quickly train and deploy different kinds of recommendation models.

 **The main features are:**